williamgrosset/OSCAR-ConCert/ConCert/src/prototype/webservices/README.md

     - This class will use **SecurityInfoManager.class** to control access to the audited information.
     - The response object (**AuditResponse.class**) will ```... extends GenericRESTReponse implements Serializable```.
 + **AuditManager.class**: This class will provide access to relevant data and business logic classes that are required by the AuditWebService route handlers.
 A web service class may use several manager classes to access the required data.
 + **AuditConverter.class**: This class will handle converting the objects returned by the business logic classes to a transfer object.
-Transfer objects implement the Serializable interface and can be wrapped by a response object (i.e. JSON) to be sent back to the client.
 + **AuditTo1.class**: This class will represent the transfer object.
 Transfer objects implement the Serializable interface and can be wrapped by a response object (i.e. JSON) to be sent back to the client.

 An authorized client will make an API request using an available route handler. **AuditWebService** will check admin permissions using **SecurityInfoManager**.
 If permission is granted, **AuditManager** will handle the request and retrieve the relevent data and business logic.
 Once this data is received, **AuditConverter** will transform this data into a response object (**AuditResponse**) that can be returned as JSON back to the client.